CUCyber/presentations/windows/pstricks.md

 ### Import-CSV

 * Pulls in well formatted CSV files and creates objects with properties based off the first row data (column headers) and all data following will be lined up and matching
-* If you need a CSV from an excel file you can export to csv from within excel *PowerShell is AMAZING for Csv files, please do not use VBS for csv please take the time to learn PowerShell
+* If you need a CSV from an Excel file you can export to CSV from within Excel *PowerShell is AMAZING for CSV files, please do not use VBS for CSV please take the time to learn PowerShell

 ### Export-CSV

-* This allows you to take and collection of objects and create a csv file
+* This allows you to take and collection of objects and create a CSV file
 * First row column headers will be the properties the objects share and the data will be put under that
 * Use –notypeinformation flag to remove system messages from output

 ### ConvertTo-CSV

-* This allows you to convert your data into a csv right into memory with no need to output to a file
+* This allows you to convert your data into a CSV right into memory with no need to output to a file
 * Use –notypeinformation flag to remove system messages from output